Emanuel-BV/Emanuel-BV.github.io/_pages/about.md

+---
 layout: about
 title: About
 permalink: /
-subtitle: Mechatronics Engineer | Automation & Prototyping
+subtitle: PhD in Artificial Intelligence @ UTN

 profile:
   align: right
-image: profile.jpg
+  image: emanuel-betancur.jpg
   image_circular: true # crops the image to make it circular
   more_info: >
-<p>Roselle, NJ</p>
+    <p>Nuremberg, Germany</p>

-news: true # includes a list of news items latest_posts: false # includes a list of the newest posts selected_papers: false # includes a list of papers marked as "selected={true}" social: true # includes social icons at the bottom of the page
+news: true  # includes a list of news items
+latest_posts: false  # includes a list of the newest posts
+selected_papers: false # includes a list of papers marked as "selected={true}"
+social: true  # includes social icons at the bottom of the page
-As a Mechatronics Engineer with a complementary Associate of Science in Computer Science, I specialize in transforming complex ideas into tangible realities.
-My experience spans from designing large-format 3D printers using C++ and developing robotic educational platforms in C# to the hands-on manufacturing of prototypes with CNC, SLA, and laser cutting equipment.

-I am proficient in using programming languages like Python for data analysis and G-code for fabrication.
-This unique blend of skills is showcased in my graduation project: an IoT weather station built for extreme conditions, which included developing a dashboard for real-time data interpretation.
+---

+I am a first year PhD student in the [Fundamental AI (FunAI) Lab](https://fundamentalailab.github.io/) at the [University of Technology Nuremberg (UTN)](https://www.utn.de) under the supervision of [Prof. Yuki Asano](https://yukimasano.github.io/) and [Dr. Armand Joulin](https://www.linkedin.com/in/armand-joulin-0274254/).
+My research interests mainly revolve around **Computer Vision**, **Multi-Modal Learning**, and **Efficient Deep Learning**.
+I am excited about developing innovative AI solutions that transcend theoretical boundaries and address tangible real-world challenges.

+Previously, I obtained my MSc in Artificial Intelligence from the University of Amsterdam.
+During my master's thesis, I got to work together with [Dr. Gertjan Burghouts](https://gertjanburghouts.github.io/) and [Prof. Serge Belongie](https://sergebelongie.github.io) as part of the [ELLIS MSc Honors Program](https://ivi.fnwi.uva.nl/ellis/funding-opportunities/).

-Beyond my technical work, I explore my creative side through photography and digital art, using tools like Illustrator and Photoshop to bring imaginative 3D printed projects to life.
-I’m always excited to connect and collaborate—don’t hesitate to get in touch if you’d like to join forces on exciting projects!
+I’m always excited to connect and collaborate with fellow researchers and students - don’t hesitate to get in touch if you’d like to join forces on exciting AI projects!